-Goat grew up in Austin but recently moved to Lockhart, about 50 kilometres out, where the rent was cheaper.
+Goat grew up in Austin but recently moved to Lockhart, about 30 miles out, where the rent was cheaper.
 In no city are changing demographics more hotly discussed than here, in one of America’s fastest growing towns.
 And in no part of Austin is gentrification more topical than in East Austin, which has experienced its brunt.

 This area is called Blackland but “as usual,” says Thor, “artists and queers moved here too and for a while it’s the greatest community you ever lived in and then rich white people follow and the black folks move because it’s too expensive.
 Some have been forced out to Houston and some to surrounding areas like Pflugerville.”